-Bridal parties can also book the studio for a private party, where they can enjoy a wine and painting session.
+Bridal parties can also book the studio for a private party, where they can enjoy wine and painting session.
 Digital artists will also find plenty to love at the Art Studio, thanks to the range of classes and workshops that are available in Photoshop, Illustrator, and other software.
-And if you’re into art collecting, the Art Studio also offers a great selection of affordable artworks for sale.
+And if you’re into art collecting, the studio also offers a great selection of affordable artworks for sale.
 There couldn’t be a more perfect place for art lovers to relax and enjoy their winter in the Smokies.

 Great Smoky Mountains FAQ

 Is winter a good time to visit the Smoky Mountains?
-When is peak season?

 Does it snow in the Smoky Mountains?